 - Serve: Serve with onions and tomatoes on a newspaper and reserve some suya spice for serving.

-How to Make Quick and Easy Suya
+How to Make Nigerian Beef Suya

 Recipe FAQS